 I admit that I used to think it was reasonable to expect everyone keep their joy hidden behind closed doors so I wouldn't have to see it.

 If you’re like me and staying off social media is hard because you love the drama in your neighborhood Facebook group (and don’t want to miss the never ending complaints on errant sidewalk dog poop and gas-powered mowers starting too early in the morning on a Saturday), consider unfollowing anyone who is triggering (or everyone).

 This gives you the benefit of not seeing happy photos when you’re not feeling up to it.
 You can always re-follow in the future and your buddies are none the wiser.
 I unfollowed everyone (that’s right — every. single. person.) after my sister’s death and I have no plans to change my social media feed in the near future.
 Unfollowing is pretty liberating.

 Tip 4: Pass along kindness

-This year, on the anniversary of my dad’s death, I tipped 100%.
-I am so cheap and this was completely out of character for me, but my dad was extremely generous.
-After adding the tip, I wrote a note for the server with a little info about my dad.
+Every year, on the anniversary of my dad’s death, I do an act of kindness (usually related to the food-service industry).
+Sometimes I tip 100%.
+I am frugal by nature, but my dad was extremely generous.
+After adding the tip, I write a note for the server with a little info about my dad.
 Sometimes doing something for someone else can bring you the feel-good feelings you’re searching for.
 Perhaps on that Sunday you want to volunteer, donate blood, pick up trash, or leave $20 on a park bench.
 Kindness tends to magnify when you are enveloped in sadness, and doing so might give you just what you need on a really hard day.